 Just as Deacon is about to board a helicopter, Blade arrives and proceeds to engage his foe.
-However, Frost is able to block his strikes before taking him out with a fierce punch to the gut.
+However, Frost is able to block his strikes before taking him out with a fierce gut punch.
 Afterwards, he proceeds to take another set of blood samples from him before he boards the chopper and takes off.

-By the time Makoto and Razor catch up, the Manananggal arrives and immediately splits itself in half.
+By the time Makoto and Razor reach their ally, the Manananggal shows up and immediately splits itself in half.
 Fortunately, the Berdugo arrive and proceed to engage the foul creature.

-Lupit proceeds to cast a spell on the beast, which causes it to fall towards the ground.
+Lupit proceeds to cast a spell on the beast, which causes it to fall onto the ground.
 Afterwards, Cimmaron heads in to finish it off with his bladed staff.

 However, the Manananggal recovers and fatally wounds him with her sonic shriek.
-With the spell having worn off very quickly, Hagibis proceeds to shoot an arrow into its eye and successfully hits his mark.
+With the spell having worn off very quickly, Hagibis proceeds to shoot an arrow into its eye as he successfully hits his mark.

 Unfortunately, the Manananggal grabs him followed by Cimmaron as she proceeds to kill the latter by biting into his corpse.
 Lupit tries to save her comrades, but she’s easily smacked away before getting pursued by the foul being.

 Fortunately, Blade recovers and manages to shield her from the creature’s fierce strike.
 As the Manananggal starts to tear the base apart, our heroes are forced to retreat.